AnLoMinus/Quotes/FollowMe.md

 - I have an increasing number of followers on LinkedIn.
 - I'm blessed to have wonderful people following me.
 - I want to give hope and faith to the girls that follow me.
+- What do you want for your life?
+And how are you going to get it?
+Figure that out.
+And then follow me to gloryville.
+- If I tell you not to follow me, it ain't because I hate you, kiddo.I just don't want you feel dissapointed...when seeing the truth.
+- If I advance; follow me.
+If I retreat; kill me.
+If I die; avenge me!
+It is better to live one day as a lion than one-hundred years as a sheep!
+- At some point he has to show that he has a vision of a better way.
+He can't just say 'The future is bleak, follow me.'
+Because no one will.
+- I hate the idea of repeating myself.
+I need new perspectives and challenges for each project, and I'm very happy that many people are able to follow me without any problem.
+- You can say what you want about me.
+You can yell at me with a video camera and be TMZ.
+You can follow me around and take pictures all you want.
+I don't care.
+- You ask yourself, 'What do you want your legacy to be?'
+I'm content at this point to say, 'Those who follow me.'
+Romeo Crennel, Bill Belichick, Sean Payton, to name a few.
+I think I've got a pretty good group, so far.